-"Can one have pregnancy symptoms and not be pregnant?
+"Can one have pregnancy symptoms and not be pregnant?"

 If a woman who's 24 has symptoms of pregnancy (like morning sickness for several days), is it still possible that she is not pregnant?
 I've been worried about this since I missed my last period, and I haven't taken a test yet.

 However, morning sickness in a sexually active women who has missed a period is very suspicious of pregnancy.
 In fact out of all the possible causes of stopped periods, pregnancy is the most common one.
 Of course it is still possible that you are not pregnant.
 There are other causes such as rapid weight loss which can cause sickness and a missed period.
 This along with other possibilities are less likely than pregnancy.
 I suggest that you first go out and buy a home pregnancy test at the grocery store.
 These tests are cheep, and if used correctly, they are very accurate.
 Whether it is positive or not, you should schedule an appointment with your OBGYN.
 If you are pregnant then it can be your first visit for your new pregnancy.
 If you are not pregnant, then you can be evaluated for your missed period.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.